faelplg/react-cards-panel/README.md

 | :------------------ | --------------: | ---------:
 | react-cards-panel   |           0.1.0 | 01/06/2020

-The cards panel is an example of a list view implementing cards, simple and advanced filters, and responsivity strategies.
+The cards grid is an example of a list view.
+It implements cards, simple and advanced filters, and responsivity strategies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).